ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 # Reservation valid --> OK
 ```

-Our reservation has been assigned to a job ID.
+Our reservation has been assigned a job ID.
-Our reservation should be visible on the drawgantt of the site we're currently logged on.
+Our reservation should be visible on the drawgantt of the site we're currently logged onto.
 It may not have started yet, so it may be worth checking our reservation's state with the `oarstat` command:

 ```bash